Local’s Guide to Ketchikan

 -For guided hikes, check out Wild Wolf Tours or Tongass Teague

-– Safety in Southeast Alaska: It is important to note that weather conditions change rapidly in this region including heavy rain, snowfall, high winds, and thick fog.
+Safety in Southeast Alaska: It is important to consider that weather conditions change rapidly in this region including heavy rain, snowfall, high winds, and thick fog.
 Hikers should be prepared for all weather conditions as well as difficult terrain and carry essential survival equipment in their packs.
 Cellphone coverage is limited on most trails in the area; the Ketchikan Volunteer Rescue Squad supports a program that allows hikers to check out SPOT beacons from the Berth 2 Visitor’s Center and the Ketchikan Public Library for use in the event of an emergency.
 Trails are maintained, but rugged, and emergency assistance is unlikely to be rapid.

 Totem Bight State Historical Park in Ketchikan